dask/dask/docs/source/spec.rst

 A **key** is either:

 - a string, or
-- a tuple of 1+ elements, whose first element is a string and the remainder are arbitrary hashables:
+- a tuple of one or more elements, whose first element is a string and the remainder are arbitrary hashables:

 .. code-block:: python